-The 30-credit hour curriculum consists of 15 credit hours of common core courses followed by 15 credit hours of elective courses tailored to the individual course of study.
+The 30-credit hour master's of science curriculum consists of 15 credit hours of common core courses followed by 15 credit hours of elective courses tailored to the individual course of study.
 The core component reinforces the student's foundation in science, explores methods of research and analysis in a multidisciplinary environment, and imparts sensitivity to the social context of applying science and technology.